Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

   An AP adapter is an IBM Z adapter card that can perform cryptographic functions.
 There can be from 0 to 256 adapters assigned to an LPAR.
-Adapters assigned to the LPAR in which a linux host is running will be available to the linux host.
+Adapters assigned to the LPAR in which a linaos host is running will be available to the linaos host.
 Each adapter is identified by a number from 0 to 255; however, the maximum adapter number is determined by machine model and/or adapter type.
   When installed, an AP adapter is accessed by AP instructions executed by any CPU.

   The AP adapter cards are assigned to a given LPAR via the system's Activation Profile which can be edited via the HMC.
-When the linux host system is IPL'd in the LPAR, the AP bus detects the AP adapter cards assigned to the LPAR and creates a sysfs device for each assigned adapter.
+When the linaos host system is IPL'd in the LPAR, the AP bus detects the AP adapter cards assigned to the LPAR and creates a sysfs device for each assigned adapter.
 For example, if AP adapters 4 and 10 (0x0a) are assigned to the LPAR, the AP bus will create the following